HSSC Adoption Fees*

 3. Proof of income is required.
 This is to ensure the potential adopter can support the maintenance and care of the animal.
 Proof of income can be in the form of a recent pay stub or job identification badge.

-5. All dogs, cats and rabbits adopted from this shelter will be spayed or neutered.
+5. All dogs, cats and rabbits adopted from this shelter must be spayed or neutered.
 This ensures the adopted pet will not contribute to the pet overpopulation problem.
-The shelter will alter the animal before it can go home with you.
-If for some reason the spay or neuter cannot be done at the time of adoption, the adopter will be given a voucher to present to a local participating veterinarian to have their adopted animal altered.
-Adopters will also be given a deadline in which to have their newly adopted animal altered.
+Adopters will be given a deadline in which to have their newly adopted animal altered.
 The HSSC will be notified by the veterinarian when the animal has been altered.
 No adoption is final until spay or neuter of the animal has been confirmed.
 Please Note: Some veterinarians charge more than the amount pre-paid by the HSSC to cover the cost to spay or neuter the pet.
 Any additional fee over the voucher authorized amount will be paid for by the new pet owner.
 Please check with your veterinarian of choice before scheduling the surgery to determine what amount, if any, you will be responsible for.

 6. If children are living in the home, it is strongly recommended that they be involved in the adoption process to ensure the compatibility of the animal of your choice with the child’s age, comfort level, degree of activity, etc.